nautilus-os/NautilusOS/README.md

+NOTE: Do NOT sync the dev build untill this message is removed
 ## NautilusOS

 NautilusOS is a web-based operating system built entirely in HTML, CSS, and JS—and it’s my biggest project yet!!